cnr-ibba/SMARTER-database/docs/initialize.rst

 recent manifest file.
-Since this database is modelled starting from Illumina chips, its better to define all the Illumina SNPs before: after that, if an Affymetrix chip has a correspondence with a SNP already present, the new location source can be integrated with the illumina genotype.
+Since this database is modelled starting from Illumina chips, its better to define all the Illumina SNPs before: after that, if an Affymetrix chip has a correspondence with a SNP already present, the new location source can be integrated with the Illumina genotype.
 To upload SNP from an illumina manifest file, simply type:

 .. code-block:: bash